EveGroup/EveHolder/README.md

    DATABASE_URL=psql://postgres:postgrespassword@127.0.0.1:port/database_name
    TIME_ZONE=Asia/Bangkok
    ```

+   **Not use the postgre:**

+   You can not use the DATABASE_URL and use the default of our settings instead, but that mean you will use the sqlite3 database instead of Postgre.

+   **Use the postgre:**

    - At `DATABASE_URL` `postgrespassword` is password of your postgres that you create when you install the postgres program.